empowerfinance/food-cards/README.md

 # Food Me

 ### Introduction
-For this project, you are implementing a simple food card system called food me.
+For this project, you are implementing a simple food card system called Food Me.
-The product is simple:  The user is initially show a list of 4 food cards.
+The product is simple:

 * The user is shown a list of 4 cards
 * Each card has a picture of the food on the front, and has the title and description on the back.
 Each food item also has a collection of tags.